aprajita-99/Midnight-Maps/README.md

 <img align="left" width="142" alt="Screenshot 2026-04-06 015451" src="https://github.com/user-attachments/assets/172456a7-df83-4561-b16b-d2281b7990ee" />

+To help users build trust in the AI's safety routing, the application provides rich, interactive map overlays.
+Instead of just taking the algorithm's word for it, users can directly visualize the infrastructure data that powers their safety scores mapped along their path in real-time.

 | Overlay | Toggle | Data Source |
 |---------|--------|-------------|
 | 📷 CCTV Cameras | `CameraToggle` | `koramangala_cameras.json` |